smapiot/piral/docs/tutorials/08-the-piral-cli.md

 To simplify development a global installation of the Piral CLI makes sense.
 Nevertheless, we've made sure that global installation is unnecessary and less important by introducing a couple of important factors.

-### NPM Initializers
+### npm Initializers

-We created prompt-focused tools in form of NPM initializers.
+We created prompt-focused tools in form of npm initializers.
 Instead of creating a new Piral instance via

 ```sh
 piral new my-app
 ```

-you can use the NPM initializer `create-piral-instance`:
+you can use the npm initializer `create-piral-instance`:

 ```sh
 npm init piral-instance